BachWV/BachWV.github.io/content/about.md

 bilibili: https://space.bilibili.com/36175480

 This site used to have a lot of content about life, and I removed it.
-You can still find it in my git commit(you know it is Github pages).
-Now my life insights have been published on the Weixin Official Account and a private site (you can dig my GitHub to find this site).This site will only share technical content for now.
+Of course you can still find it in my git commit(you know it is Github pages).
+Now my life insights have been published on the Weixin Official Account and a private site (you can dig my GitHub to find the site).This site will only share technical content for now.

 Weixin Official Account : 一行瑠璃